Advanced Treatment for Non-healing Wounds of DiabeticsSep. 18, 2019

 - Wound redness or swelling

-“HBOT supplies oxygen under pressure that supersaturates red blood cells and plasma with oxygen to help repair the wound, kill infection, generate new blood vessels and tissue growth,” Kibbe said.
+“HBOT supplies oxygen under pressure that supersaturates red blood cells and plasma with oxygen to help repair the wound, kill infection, generate new blood vessels and tissue growth,” Kibbe says.